-Senior Exit Survey - data from the Senior Exit Survey for 2022 are shown in Appendix B.
+Senior Exit Survey - data from the Senior Exit Survey for 2022 are shown in Appendix E.

-Casual conversations during the year indicate that student progress toward program and student learning objectives were adequate to excellent for the courses under assessment for the 2021-2022 academic year.
+Casual conversations during the year indicate that student progress toward the program and student learning objectives were adequate to excellent for the courses under assessment for the 2022-2023 academic year.

-NCEES Fundamentals of Surveying Exam Results - The department expectation for students taking the NCEES Fundamentals of Surveying Exam is 90%.
-The data available from NCESS for this assessment cycle shows students passing this exam at the 100% level.
-Students are required to take the FS exam as a graduation requirement and are encouraged to form study groups winter term and take the exam during the spring quarter of their senior year.
-This approach has now produced two consecutive years of 100% pass rates.
+7 NCEES Fundamentals of Surveying Exam Results -

+The department expectation for students taking the NCEES Fundamentals of Surveying Exam is 90%.
+The data available from NCESS for this assessment cycle shows students' passing percentages are 67% (Fall 2022), 50% (Spring 2022), and 100% (Spring 2023).
+Students are required to take the FS exam as a graduation requirement and are encouraged to form study groups during the winter term and take the exam during the spring quarter of their senior year.

-8. Appendices
+8 Appendices